ubco-cmps/data301_course/notes/setup/install_ds_stack_mac.md

 conda config --add channels conda-forge
 ```

-To install packages individually, we can now use the following command: `conda install "<package-name>"`.
+To install packages individually, we need to use the following command: `conda install -c conda-forge "<package-name>"`.
+The part about `conda install` tells the `conda` package manager to install a particular package, and the `-c` part is an extra "option" that tells `conda` to look in the `conda-forge` channel (which usually has the latest updated packages).
-Let's install the key packages needed (you will note that we're also specifying certain versions of the package with `= X.Y`):
+Let's install the key packages needed (you will note that we're also specifying certain versions of the package with `= X.Y`).
+You should copy and paste each line below in your Terminal to install the following packages:

 ```
-conda install -c conda-forge "jupyterlab=3.*" conda install -c conda-forge "numpy=1.*" conda install -c conda-forge "pandas=1.*" conda install -c conda-forge "flake8=3.*" conda install -c conda-forge "black=19.*" conda install -c conda-forge "nbconvert=6.*" conda install -c conda-forge "seaborn"
+conda install -c conda-forge "jupyterlab=3.*" conda install -c conda-forge "numpy=1.*" conda install -c conda-forge "pandas=1.*" conda install -c conda-forge "black=19.*" conda install -c conda-forge "nbconvert=6.*" conda install -c conda-forge "seaborn" conda install -c conda-forge "pre-commit"
 ```

 `conda` will show you the packages that will be downloaded, and you may need to press `enter` or `Y` (for yes) to proceed with the installation.
-We are specifying that we should use the "conda-forge" source because it typically has more recent and updated package versions.
 This may take a while to complete.

 ## Visual Studio Code